Chris Chang (Research Assistant in ATS)

 Weather is intrinsiclly unpredictable due to its chaotic nature.
 Thus, using a probability density function (PDF) to describe the time evolution of forecast error is central to the prediction problem.
 However, generating enough ensemble members to approximate the entire PDF can be computationally expensive and unaffordable due to limited window of time for decision making.
 In this study, we propose a proof-of-concept of generating infinity ensemble members by combing machine learning and statistical mechanics.

-Tseng K.-C.,: Solving the Analytical Solution of Ensemble Forecast with Data-driven Liouville equation (submitted to PNAS)
+Tseng K.-C., Ray Kuo(*) and Yi-An Feng(*): Solving the Analytical Solution of Ensemble Forecast with Data-driven Liouville equation (submitted to JAMES)

 Tseng K.-C., and co-authors: Skillful forecasts of springtime CONUS tornado activity up to a year in advance (in preparation)

-Zhang, W., Xiang, B., Tseng, K.-C, Johnson, N., Harris L., Delworth T.: Subseasonal prediction of wintertime atmospheric rivers in the GFDL SPEAR model. (submitted to Journal of Climate.)
+Zhang, W., Xiang, B., Tseng, K.-C, Johnson, N., Harris L., Delworth T.: Subseasonal prediction of wintertime atmospheric rivers in the GFDL SPEAR model. (accepted by npj Climate and Atmospheric Science)

 Bower, C., and coauthors: Atmospheric River Sequences as Indicators of Hydrologic Hazard in Present and Future Climates (submitted to Earth Future)